-We will use our first hand experiences from road tripping New England in Fall to bring you tips, advice and unmissable stops to take on your visit.
-This is one of those true bucket list experiences in which it pays to be organized, plan effectively and make the most of every day.
+We will use our first hand experiences from road tripping New England in fall to bring you tips, advice and unmissable stops to take on your visit.
+This is one of those true bucket list USA road trip experiences in which it pays to be organized, plan effectively and make the most of every day.

 So, let’s get stuck into those 10 unmissable stops and planning your perfect New England fall foliage road trip itinerary!